dsindex/etagger/README.md

   $ cd ../..
   $ ./cc/build/inference_iris
   ```
-  - export etagger model and inference by C++
+  - export etagger model, freezing and inference by C++
   ```
   $ cd inference
   * let's assume that we have a saved model.